0815Phine/Treadwall/README.md

 | Rotary Encoder Module V2 | [sanworks.io](https://sanworks.io/shop/viewproduct?productID=1034) | connected directly to the rotary encoder, provides power and sends speed information to analog input module, loaded with modified firmware ([github.com](https://github.com/0815Phine/Bpod_RotaryEncoder_Firmware)) |

 For further modules see [sanworks.io/products](https://sanworks.io/shop/products.php).

+### setting up Bpod
+On **first start** Bpod has to be configured to run properly.
+Therefore start the Bpod GUI by typing ```bpod``` in the Matlab console.
+All modules have to be coupled with the correct COM of your system (also check the Arduino COM in the main treadwall_config.json).
+Also once you have to configure the data paths.
+Use the same 'Data Root' as defined in the config file (this is not strictly needed but in case of falling back to this, it is good to match).
+The 'Protocols' directory should point to ```code/protocols```.

 ## Software Dependencies
 | Tool | Version / build | Purpose |